-- A. To strengthen the Student Government's commitment to ensuring access to equal educational opportunities for every student at George Mason University; - B. To support and complement the efforts of the University, parents, students, faculty, staff, and alumni to improve the quality of education at George Mason University; - C. To improve the management, efficiency, and coordination of University academic programs, activities, and services; - D. To increase the accountability of University academic programs to the student body, and to promote the academic interests of the Student Body; - E. To establish working relations with other offices on campus such as the Provost Office, Registrar Office, Academic Advising Center, Center for Academic Advising, Retention, and Transitions (CAART), Learning Services, Faculty Senate, Early Identification Program, Peer Empowerment Program, Deans of all Academic programs/departments/colleges, the Library, Mason Academic Advisor Network (MAAN), Career Services, Office of Student Scholarship, Creative Activities, and Research (OSCAR), and the Center for Global Education, and;
+A. To strengthen the Student Government's commitment to ensuring access to equal educational opportunities for every student at George Mason University;

-- F. To establish a working relationship with the Budget Office, Fiscal Services, Student Accounts, the Financial Aid Office, and other offices on campus that deal with financial aspects of the University, and; - G. To run Scholarship of the Week, publicly highlighting scholarships available to GMU students on a weekly basis through social media; - H. To supplement and complement the efforts of the Federal Government, the Commonwealth of Virginia, the Board of Visitors, and Administration, the private sector, community-based organizations, parents, students, faculty, staff, and alumni to improve the quality of education at George Mason University.
+- B. To support and complement the efforts of the University, parents, students, faculty, staff, and alumni to improve the quality of education at George Mason University; - C. To improve the management, efficiency, and coordination of University academic programs, activities, and services; - D. To increase the accountability of University academic programs to the student body, and to promote the academic interests of the Student Body; - E. To establish working relations with other offices on campus such as the Provost Office, Registrar Office, Academic Advising Center, Center for Academic Advising, Retention, and Transitions (CAART), Learning Services, Faculty Senate, Early Identification Program, Peer Empowerment Program, Deans of all Academic programs/departments/colleges, the Library, Mason Academic Advisor Network (MAAN), Career Services, Office of Student Scholarship, Creative Activities, and Research (OSCAR), and the Center for Global Education, and; - F. To establish a working relationship with the Budget Office, Fiscal Services, Student Accounts, the Financial Aid Office, and other offices on campus that deal with financial aspects of the University, and; - G. To run Scholarship of the Week, publicly highlighting scholarships available to GMU students on a weekly basis through social media, and; - H. To supplement and complement the efforts of the Federal Government, the Commonwealth of Virginia, the Board of Visitors, and Administration, the private sector, community-based organizations, parents, students, faculty, staff, and alumni to improve the quality of education at George Mason University, and; - I. To hold a vote on the student representative to the Mason Core Committee, serving as a formalized recommendation to the Student Body President.
+If the Student Body President does not respond within 10 days, the nominee automatically becomes the representative.
+If the Student Body President vetoes the nominee, this veto can be overruled with a 1⁄2 vote of the Student Senate.
+Per the Mason Core Committee rules, this nominee must be a student senator.